ashwanihundwani/Aspire/README.md

 - Run command "jest" or "jest -u" (to update snapshots) to run the unit tests.

 ## User Stories

-### US-1: "Debit Card" page functionalities.

-- When a user clicks on the Debit Card icon at the bottom tab, the Debit Card details page should be displayed.
-- When a user clicks on Debit Card Details, should be displayed with the Available Balance, based on the API response
-- When a user clicks on Show card number, the card numbers & CVV should be visible and eye icon should be strikethrough also the text should be changed into "Hide card number".
-- When a user clicks on "Hide card number", the card numbers & CVV should be hidden and the strikethrough of the eye icon should be removed also the text should be back to "Show card number"
-- When user click on Weekly spending limit, should be redirected to the Spending limit page.
-- Based on the amount spent the Debit card spending limit progress bar should be coloured out in green colour.
-Also the spent amount should be displayed at the right top of the progress bar with the total spending limit amount.
-Ex: `S$ 345` | `S$ 5,000`.

-### US-2: Spending limit functionalities

-- When a user clicks on "Weekly spending limit" (the whole row should be clickable when it's in off status) "Spending limit" page should be displayed.
-- When a user clicks on any options from the default amounts (Ex: S$ 5000, S$ 10000, S$ 20000), should be populated in the "Set a weekly debit card spending limit" field.
-  When a user entered or selected the amount, "Save" button should be enabled (By default without any amount, it should be in disabled status).
-- When the user clicks on the "Save" button, should be redirected to the "Debit card" page and below changes should happen in the Debit Card page.
-- "Weekly spending limit" default text message should be changed into "Your weekly spending limit is `S$5000`" (the amount should be changed as per the entered or selected value).
-- The Weekly spending limit switch should be enabled with green colour.
-- Progress bar should be shown with the entered or selected amount.
-- When user switch off the "Weekly spending limit" in Debit card, Progress bar with amount details should be removed.
-- "Weekly spending limit" default text should be changed into "You haven't set any spend limit on card".
-- When the user again clicks or enables the "Weekly spending limit", the already entered amount should be maintained in the "Spending Limit" amount field.
-- When a user enters the amount manually and then clicks on option amount, the entered value should be replaced by the selected option value (Ex: User entered `S$ 3000` and then clicked on `S$ 5000` from option, the amount should be replaced with `S$ 5000`).
-- When the user clicks on the back icon, it should be redirected to the "Debit Card" page.

 ## List of Dependencies used